ksoze84/usefun/README.md

 * All actions you define in the collection call a state update at end.
 If you want to define a "read only" function, its name must end with underscore.
 If you need a action that is not deterministic on set or not set the state, use the [noUp](#cancel-a-state-update--noup) function.
 * Values must change to trigger re-renders.
 You should create new objects or arrays if you want to change their properties or elements.
 * You can return anything in the state function, but arrays will mix up the types (union) of all the elements for each element, so **avoid arrays**, or use [ ... ] **as const** if you are using Typescript.
-* Keep in mind that Fun collection is mutated when hit a hook or you use fun(), changing its functions to call an update after its execution.
+* Keep in mind that a Fun collection mutates when it reaches a hook or is initialized with the fun() method, trapping its function calls, binding them, and calling an update after they execute.

 ```tsx